acul009/svalin/readme.md

 ## What is this ?

-This is my Playground for developing a production ready Svalin.
+This is my Repository for developing a production ready Svalin.

-## Purpose
+### Purpose

 Svalin is suppoed to be the first open-source end-to-end encrypted remote managment software with a focus on small businesses, individuals and goverment agencies.
 This codebase is still far from where I want it to be, but I have to start somewhere.